vish0701/hello-world/README.md

 # hello-world
 Let's get to know Github

-This is (I think) my first Github repository.
-This edit is part of the learning plan from freeCodeCamp (https://www.freecodecamp.com/challenges/create-a-github-account-and-join-our-chat-rooms)
+This is my fifth Github repository.
+Though the fifth one, due to infrequent use of github, I am "re-learning" the usage of github as part of the learning plan from freeCodeCamp (https://www.freecodecamp.com/challenges/create-a-github-account-and-join-our-chat-rooms)